UN Forces September 1950 counteroffensive: The 25th Division crosses southwest Korea

 On 24 September Eighth Army had altered its earlier operational order and directed IX Corps to execute unlimited objective attacks to seize Chonju and Kanggyong.
-To carry out his part of the order, General Kean organized two main task forces with armored support centered about the 24th and 35th Infantry Regiments.
+To carry out his part of the order, Kean organized two main task forces with armored support centered about the 24th and 35th Infantry Regiments.
 The leading elements of these two task forces were known respectively as Task Force Matthews (formerly Task Force Torman) and Task Force Dolvin.
 Both forces were to start their drives from Chinju.
 Task Force Matthews, the lefthand column, was to proceed west toward Hadong and there turn northwest to Kurye, Namwon, Sunch'ang, Kumje, Iri and Kunsan on the Kum River estuary.
 Taking off at the same time, Task Force Dolvin, the righthand column, was to drive north out of Chinju toward Hamyang, there turn west to Namwon, and proceed northwest to Chonju, Iri and Kanggyong on the Kum River.